Free Crochet Shamrock Pattern

 R6: Using purple, sc in each st across.
 Ch 1, turn.

-Use the green end to sew the rainbow to one of the shamrocks, using backs of stitches only so it doesn’t show through on the other side.
+Use the green yarn end to sew the rainbow to one of the shamrocks, using backs of stitches only so it doesn’t show through on the other side.
 Cut green yarn about 18” long and fasten inside one of the shamrocks with a knot.
 Sew the two shamrocks together, with right sides out, by sewing under each of the stitches of the original “hearts”, as pictured.

 Place a snap clip along the back of the shamrock, and use remaining yarn on yarn needle to sew over and around it to attach, as pictured.
 If your rainbow is curving too much, wet it and block it by pinning flat until it dries.

 See, simple, right?!
 I hope you enjoy gifting or wearing this cute crochet shamrock hair clip and find the gold at the end of the rainbow this year.
-Tag me on Instagram @crochettoplay or follow me on Facebook or Pinterest

 Looking for even more free crochet patterns?
 Take a look here!

-© 2024 Crochet to Play
+© 2026 Crochet to Play

 All rights reserved.
 Designed and written by Jennifer Percival.
 This pattern is property of Crochet to Play.
 The written pattern and images are for personal use only.
 Please do not redistribute, transfer, or sell the pattern or images, in part or in whole.
 Thank you.